Ah no ! Not another cancer blog I here you scream! 😱

 My world had imploded.
 You can read my true feelings in the post titled “devastation“.
 As you can probably tell that one hit me worse than my original diagnosis.
 For some reason, the 2nd diagnosis made it seem more real.
 This isn’t just a battle… This was a freaking war and my body is in the middle of it.

 Pre-diagnosis I was your average girl.
-I worked as a beauty therapist, started my own business as a permanent cosmetics therapist… Basically tattooing eyebrows and stuff.
-I loved to party with friends, hangout with family, read books for hours on end and occasionally if I was in the mood go out and run.
+I worked as a beauty therapist, I loved to party with friends, hangout with family, read books for hours on end and occasionally if I was in the mood go out and run.
 And post diagnosis… Well I’m just starting to figure that bit out again.
 Pretty much still the same stuff but maybe with a new added insight to life these days.